carolineExplores/temperaturePredictionApp/README.md

 Temperature Forecast Prediction App

 This is a powerful weather forecasting application built using Shiny in R, which leverages both historical temperature data and forecast data from the Open Meteo API.
-The app uses the ARIMA model to predict future temperatures by analyzing temperature data from the past 14 days over the last 10 years (including the current year).
+The app uses the ARIMA model to predict future temperatures by analyzing temperature data from the last 5 years (including the current year).

 You can explore the interactive Shiny app by clicking the link below: